Taunton, Queensland

+Geography

+The locality is bounded to the east by Rocky Creek, to the south by Euleilah Creek, and to the south-west by Baffle Creek.

+The terrain ranges from elevations of 10 to 350 m with one named peak, South Gwynne, in the south-west of the locality (24.4629°S 151.7586°E) 265 m.

+The land use is predominantly grazing on native vegetation.

 History

-The locality takes its name from the parish, which in turn was named after an early pastoral station. from the parish name which was derived from an early pastoral run in the district, which is believed to be named after Taunton in England.
+The locality takes its name from the parish, which in turn was named after an early pastoral station, which is believed to be named after Taunton in England.